Last updated: May 4, 2026

 Does Arizona tax Social Security?

-If any part of your Social Security was taxable on your federal return, Arizona lets you subtract the taxable amount on line 30 of Form 140.
-That matters because Arizona starts with federal adjusted gross income.
+If any part of your Social Security was taxable on your federal return, Arizona lets you subtract the taxable amount on Form 140.
+This matters because Arizona starts with federal adjusted gross income.

-Many Arizona seniors whose only income is Social Security, or Social Security plus other excluded income, may not need to file an Arizona return because the Arizona filing test excludes income the state does not tax.
+Many Arizona seniors whose only income is Social Security, or Social Security plus other excluded income, may not need to file an Arizona return.
 Still, you should file if Arizona tax was withheld, if you expect a refund, or if you want to claim a credit such as Form 140PTC.

 Does Arizona tax retirement income?

 Yes, often.
 Arizona is friendly to Social Security and military retirement, but it is not a state that broadly exempts retirement income.
-The rule of thumb is simple: if retirement income is taxable federally, Arizona usually taxes it too unless a specific Arizona subtraction applies under the state’s federal-adjusted-gross-income starting point.
+The rule of thumb is simple: if retirement income is taxable federally, Arizona usually taxes it too unless a specific Arizona subtraction applies.

 | Income type | Arizona treatment | What to watch |